jorgebucaran/nvm.fish/README.md

 ### Listing versions

-This will list all the supported Node.js versions you can use.
+List all the supported Node.js versions you can download and switch to.

 ```
 nvm ls